-8 Ancient Cities to Add to Your Travel Wish List
+8 Ancient Cities of the World to Add to Your Travel Wish List

 As much as Jetsetters love cities with high design architecture, we also have a thing for ancient destinations where buildings have stood for hundreds (if not thousands) of years.
-From Pompeii to Angkor Wat, these 8 places are worth adding to your 2018 travel wishlist.
+From Pompeii to Angkor Wat, these ancient cities are worth adding to your travel wishlist.

-Near Lake Titicaca in Western Bolivia, the Pre-Columbian adobe city of Tiwanaku—built circa 500 AD—still stands, though today it looks much more like an art installation than the bustling empire it once was.
+Near Lake Titicaca in Western Bolivia, the Pre-Columbian adobe city of Tiwanaku built circa 500 AD still stands, though today the ancient city looks much more like an art installation than the bustling empire it once was.
 Hire a guide to explore its ancient temples, including the sandstone Pyramid of Akapana—which stands nearly 60 feet high.

-Founded by twin sons Romulus and Remus in 753 B.C., Rome tops everyone’s list of ancient cities because—well—all roads lead to the Italian capital.
-The city also combines the best of the old (the Colosseum, the Pantheon, the Roman Forum, to name just a few sites) and new (a forthcoming Fendi-backed Caravaggio Research Institute) with the exceedingly delicious ( likw the Gelateria del Teatro, which makes its lemon gelato with the fruits of the Amalfi Coast, served in a freshly made olive oil cone).
+Founded by twin sons Romulus and Remus in 753 BC, Rome tops everyone’s list of ancient cities because, well, all roads lead to the Italian capital.
+The city also combines the best of the old (the Colosseum, the Pantheon, and the Roman Forum, to name just a few sites) and new (the forthcoming Fendi-backed Caravaggio Research Institute) with the exceedingly delicious (like the Gelateria del Teatro, which makes its lemon gelato with the fruits of the Amalfi Coast served in a freshly made olive oil cone).

 If the St. Louis area doesn’t sound like the most ancient of locales, think twice.
 Just across the Mississippi in Illinois stands the largest pre-Columbian settlement north of Mexico, Cahokia Mounds.
 Spread out across 2,200 acres, the landmark includes a prehistoric “earthwork” that towers nearly 100 feet high and once held a population upwards of 20,000.
 Keep your eye out for the reconstructed “Woodhenge,” a circle of wooden posts once used to track the stars.